nhphung216/nhphung216.github.io/_pages/cv.md

 * A passionate developer focused on developing Mobile Application.
 Ability to problem-solving, critical thinking, and communication skills.
 Ability to work individually and in teams.
 Ensuring the best possible performance, the quality of the application.
 Researching new technologies to apply to future projects.

 ## Technical Skills
-* Good command of programming language (Java, Kotlin).
-* OOP, design pattern, SOLID, data structures, and algorithms.
+* Understanding of OOP, design pattern, SOLID, data structures, and algorithms.
+* Experience with Java, Kotlin.
 * Familiar with Android Architecture Components framework.
-* Familiar with IDE & SDK: Android Studio, Eclipse, IntelliJ, Webstorm
-* Familiar with manager tasks, analysis tools: Fabric, Appsee, OpenProject, Trello, Redmine, Github, GitLab, Firebase
-* Experience working with remote data via REST APIs and JSON as well as integrating with third-party libraries and APIs.
 * Knowledge of UI elements & layout, basic animation technique, able to customize and optimize the interface.
+* Experience with the Flutter project.
+* Familiar with tools: Android Studio, IntelliJ, Webstorm, Fabric, Appsee, Google Analytics, Open Project, Trello, Redmine, Github, GitLab, Firebase, Fastlane…
+* Experience working with Retrofit, RESTful,  third-party libraries, and APIs.
-* Experience with modern JS frameworks Angular, cross-platform (Ionic & Cordova), NodeJS, MongoDB.
+* Experience working with Angular, Ionic & Cordova, NodeJS, MongoDB, WebRTC.
-* Experience with smart contract development on the Ethereum network using Solidity, Web3, Metamask.io.
+* Experience working with smart contract development on the Ethereum network using Solidity, Web3, Metamask.io.
-* Experience with Flutter project.
+* Good mindset about UI/UX.
-* Have experience publishing apps on the App Store and Google Play.
+* Have experience build, deploy, publishing apps on the App Store and Google Play.

 ## Work experience
 ### Jun 2019 – Present: Mobile Leader, Senior Android Developer ([K-Soft at K-Group](https://k-group.asia/))